Many businesses make the mistake of trying to appeal to everyone with their marketing efforts. But the truth is, you can’t be everything to everyone.

 Identify your current customer base.

-You need to know who you're selling to before you can figure out what they want.
+You need to know who you’re selling to before you can figure out what they want.
 Where are they?
 What do they value?
-Put some thought into it, and you'll be able to determine your target market.
+Look back to your current customer base and create detailed buyer personas that combine demographic, psychographic, and behavioral data.

-Look at your existing consumer data.
+Look into existing consumer behavior.

-If you already have a customer database, look at your website analytics and data that's already there.
+If you already have a customer database, look at your website analytics and data that’s already there.
 For example, if you have a website, you might look at who visits it and what pages they view or click on most often.
-If you're running ads on Facebook or Google AdWords, you can see which ads get the most clicks and traffic from potential target customers.

 Check out your competition.